Russell Allen: Musical style

 Multi-instrumentalist, singer and composer Arjen Lucassen has said the following regarding Russell Allen:

 Allen has worked with Lucassen on various occasions: originally he sang the song "Dawn of a Million Souls" on Ayreon's 2000 album Universal Migrator Part 2: Flight of the Migrator (which also featured a guitar solo by Michael Romeo), and in 2002 he became one of the lead vocalists for Lucassen's project Star One.

 Allen has stated in an interview that "Ronnie James Dio is definitely at the top of my list of influences" and also mentioned Bruce Dickinson of Iron Maiden and former Free and Bad Company singer Paul Rodgers as influences.

+Personal life

+While beginning work at the Medieval Times in 1990, he met his future wife.
+The couple later had a daughter in 2008.